Assessing the Impact of Sequence Length Learning on Classification Tasks for Transformer Encoder Models: Conclusion Future Works

 \section{Conclusion \& Future Works}

-In this paper, we showed that the transformer-based architecture may suffer from sequence length learning, a problem where a model learns to use the difference between the class observation lengths instead of important textual features.
-We empirically demonstrated that we can inject the sequence length meta-feature into a dataset and force a transformer-base classifier to use it.
-Finally, we reduced the impact by eliminating examples where no overlap existed and by augmenting the dataset using the language model capacities of the transformers.
+In this paper, we illustrate with some tests that transformer-based architectures suffer from sequence length learning.
+When trained with an unbalanced dataset, a model learns to use the difference between class length distributions instead of relying on important textual features.
+We empirically demonstrate that we can inject a sequence length meta-feature into a dataset and force a transformer-based classifier to use it.
+We evaluated this problem on different NLP tasks and transformer encoder models.
+Finally, we show its impact can be reduced by eliminating examples outside of the overlap region or by augmenting training datasets using the MLM capabilities of transformers.

-In the future, we would like to evaluate hierarchical architectures such as HAN \cite{yang2016hierarchical} and Recurrence/Transformer over BERT (roBERT by \citet{pappagari2019hierarchical}).
-We believe these models would also suffer from the same problem and the hierarchical topology of the networks would allow for innovative approaches.
-Adversarial approaches could also be evaluated, such as training a model to classify while preventing another model to use its representation to predict the sequence length.
-Finally, we would like to evaluate if other tasks, such as regression, are as impacted as classification.
+For future work, we would like to perform a similar evaluation on hierarchical architectures such as HAN \cite{yang2016hierarchical} and Recurrence/Transformer over BERT (roBERT by \cite{pappagari2019hierarchical}).
+We believe these models would also suffer from the same problem.
+However the hierarchical topology of these networks would allow for innovative approaches.
+Adversarial approaches could also be evaluated, such as training a model to classify while preventing another model from using its representation to predict the sequence length.